Early management of side effects has been shown to help patients live longer, better lives.

 Alprostadil (MUSE®) is a medicated pellet about half the size of a grain of rice that is inserted into the urethra through the opening at the tip of the penis.
 Like oral medications, it also stimulates blood flow into the penis.
 About 40% of men have reported successfully achieving erections after using this drug, but the results are often inconsistent.

 Alprostadil (CaverJect®) uses the same drug that is in the MUSE pellets, but is delivered via an injection directly into the penis.
-Although nearly 90% of men using CaverJect reported erections about 6 months after therapy, many men have a concern about injecting themselves regularly, so the treatment is often used only after other approaches have not worked.
+Although nearly 90% of men using CaverJect reported erections about 6 months after therapy, many men aren’t comfortable injecting themselves regularly, so the treatment is often used only after other approaches have not worked.

-For those unwilling or unable to use any form of medication to help improve erectile function, there are still a number of choices.
+For those unwilling or unable to use medication to help improve erectile function, there are still a number of choices.

 The vacuum constriction device, or vacuum pump, creates an erection mechanically, by forcing blood into the penis using a vacuum seal.
 Because the blood starts to flow back out once the vacuum seal is broken, a rubber ring is rolled onto the base of the penis, constricting it sufficiently so that the blood does not escape.
 About 80% of men find this device successful, but it, too, has a high drop-out rate.